 To assess which Rize programs would be most aligned to the southeastern Michigan labor market, Dr. Bruder leaned on Rochester’s dedicated Academic Partner–Ella Wurth.
 Working with Ella, Dr. Bruder was able to quickly identify the right programs to fit Rochester’s unique needs, “the materials that came from Ella’s team were really helpful to understand market needs both regionally and across the nation.”

-After working with faculty to finalize the program proposals, Rochester ultimately approved a variety of new majors, concentrations and certificates across 7 high-demand fields by integrating Rize courses into the Rochester catalog.
+After working with faculty to finalize the program proposals, Rochester ultimately approved a variety of high-demand majors, concentrations and certificates by integrating courses powered by Rize into the Rochester catalog.

 Speaking with Dr. Bruder, she expressed her excitement in the new programs’ potential.
 Rochester students will benefit from the “career-oriented skills learned through Rize courses to complement and enhance their liberal arts degrees.”